Constraining four-heavy-quark operators with top-quark, Higgs, and electroweak precision data: Studied processes

 \subsection{Electroweak precision observables}

 Our EWPO predictions are obtained at the two‐loop level leveraging the work of Ref.~\cite{Haisch:2024wnw} and reported here in~\cref{eq:ewpo-shifts}.
-It is important to emphasise that all EWPO results were extracted in the Warsaw basis from Ref.~\cite{Haisch:2024wnw} to maintain consistency with our \texttt{SMEFT@NLO} calculations, which also adopt this basis.
-We stress again that this choice is different by an evanescent contribution compared to the contribution of $\mathcal{O}_{QQ}^{8}$ defined with two colour-octet currents, since the mapping in~\cref{eq:dim64f_op_warsaw} is a tree-level one (cf.\ Ref.~\cite{Haisch:2024wnw}).
-No other coefficients are affected.
-We further note that this evanescent term can be numerically significant, and a substantial shift in the $c_{QQ}^{8}$ contribution would be expected had the results in the top basis conventions of Ref.~\cite{Haisch:2024wnw} been employed from the outset.
+These results are quoted in the NDR scheme.
+It is also important to emphasise that all EWPO results were extracted in the original Warsaw basis from Ref.~\cite{Haisch:2024wnw}.
+These results are expected to be consistent with our \texttt{SMEFT@NLO} calculations.
+Although the latter employs the rotations defined in~\cref{eq:dim64f_smeftatnlo_basis_main}, it ultimately remains formulated in the Warsaw basis.
+In summary, extracting the EWPO results directly in either the original Warsaw basis or the top basis is not expected to affect the WCs contributions, with the sole exception of the four-heavy colour-octet operator.
+The original Warsaw basis choice for said operator will differ by an evanescent contribution compared to its contribution defined with two colour-octet currents–see discussion below~\cref{eq:dim64f_smeftatnlo_basis_main}.
+The reason is due to the mapping in~\cref{eq:dim64f_op_warsaw} being a tree-level one (cf.\ Ref.~\cite{Haisch:2024wnw}).
+We further note that this evanescent term can be numerically significant, and a substantial shift in the corresponding contribution would be expected had the results in the top basis conventions of Ref.~\cite{Haisch:2024wnw} been employed from the outset.

 The definitions of the observables, as well as details of the computation and numerical inputs, are provided in~\cref{app:ewpo}.
 We note that (off-)diagonal quadratic EFT contributions are strongly suppressed relative to the linear contributions shown in~\cref{eq:ewpo-shifts}.
 Moreover, the contributions of $c_{Qt}^{8}$ and $c_{tt}^{1}$ are purely two-loop induced, as they do not contribute to the EWPO at one loop.